 Quantcast

-AM Ron Kim wins re-election in District 40, narrowly defeating GOP challenger amid shifting voter trends in Flushing
+AM Ron Kim wins re-election in District 40, defeating GOP challenger amid shifting voter trends in Flushing

 ron kim